 Mau Son Peach

-Mau Son peaches are notorious for its natural sweet taste, and you can find some at the local markets
+Mau Son peaches are notorious for their natural sweet taste, and you can find some at the local markets

 Summary of Lang Son Travel Guide